Riverwood, New South Wales: World War II

 The Americans, who at the time, were using the Hydro Majestic Hotel in Medlow Bath as a hospital, relocated and moved into the first section of the Herne Bay premises in May 1943.
 By November, 1700 beds were being utilised.
 The site was visited by General MacArthur, First Lady Mrs Eleanor Roosevelt, Artie Shaw's Band and Bob Hope.

-In October 1944 the main US hospital left for the liberation of the Philippines, although some American patients and staff remained on site until January 1945.
-In that same month, the Royal Navy (United Kingdom) opened a hospital to treat wounded members of the British Pacific Fleet in the vacated buildings.
-It received and treated 9003 patients.
+In October 1944, the main US hospital left for the liberation of the Philippines, although some American patients and staff remained on site until January 1945.
+In that same month, the Royal Navy (United Kingdom) opened a hospital (Royal Naval Hospital, Herne Bay) to treat wounded members of the British Pacific Fleet in the vacated buildings.
+It received and treated 9,003 patients.
 The Australian army occupied some of the other sections.
 One of the sections in use was located in Cullens Road, between Canterbury Road and Wiggs Roads Punchbowl and used up until March 1947.

-After the war the military departed, and the hospital barrack buildings of timber and corrugated iron (some of which still survive today) were handed over to the Housing Commission from March 1946 and converted into public housing to relieve housing shortages.
+After the war, the military departed, and the hospital barrack buildings of timber and corrugated iron (some of which still survive today) were handed over to the Housing Commission from March 1946 and converted into public housing to relieve housing shortages.
 Some of the street names recall the American presence such as Pennsylvania Road, Kentucky Road, Wyoming Place, Idaho Place, Michigan Road, Montana Crescent, Roosevelt Avenue and Truman Avenue.
-Now the Herne Bay Hospital is the headquarters for the Australian Air League Riverwood Squadron.
+Now, the Herne Bay Hospital is the headquarters for the Australian Air League Riverwood Squadron.

+Name change to Riverwood

 The suburb developed an unsavoury reputation for poverty, overcrowding and violence, and its name was changed to Riverwood in 1957, in large part to remove the stigma associated with living there.
 This helped to change the reputation of the area.
 From the 1950s onwards, purpose-built utilitarian public housing apartment blocks and freestanding bungalows replaced most of the former military buildings on the northern side of the railway line, while the southern part of the suburb was mostly privately developed.

-Population
+Demographics

-In the 2016 Census, there were 12,103 people in Riverwood.
-39.7% of people were born in Australia.
-The next most common places of birth were Mainland China 18.6%, Lebanon 2.9%, Hong Kong S.A.R 2.8%, Vietnam 2.3% and New Zealand 2.2%.
-31.8% of people only spoke English at home.
-Other languages spoken at home included Mandarin 15.3%, Cantonese 12.5%, Arabic 8.5%, Greek 2.8% and Vietnamese 2.7%.
-The most common responses for religion were No Religion 28.1%, Catholic 19.9% and Islam 9.4%.
+In the 2021 Census, there were 12,793 people in Riverwood.
+38.8% of people were born in Australia.
+The next most common places of birth were Mainland China 18.3%, Philippines 3.0%, Lebanon 2.8%, Vietnam 2.8% and Hong Kong 2.7%.
+31.3% of people only spoke English at home.
+Other languages spoken at home included Mandarin 14.8%, Cantonese 13.0%, Arabic 7.5%, Vietnamese 2.9% and Indonesian 2.4%.
+The most common responses for religion were No Religion 30.3%, Catholic 19.6% and Islam 10.7%.